dart-lang/site-www/src/content/interop/js-interop/usage.md

 don't have an interop type provided by Dart.

-Interop types should also generally [implement] their representation type so that they can be used where the representation type is expected, like in [`package:web`].
+Interop types should also generally [implement] their representation type so that they can be used where the representation type is expected, like in many APIs in [`package:web`].

 ## Interop members

 [`external`] interop members provide an idiomatic syntax for JS members.
-They allow you to write a Dart type signature for any arguments and return value.
+They allow you to write a Dart type signature for its arguments and return value.
+The types that can be written in the signature of these members have [restrictions].
-The types that can be used in the signature of these members have [restrictions].
-The JS API they correspond to is determined by a combination of where they're declared, their name, what kind of Dart member they are, and any [renames](#js).
+The JS API the interop member corresponds to is determined by a combination of where it's declared, its name, what kind of Dart member it is, and any [renames](#js).

 ### Top-level interop members